jebrii/jshortcuts/README.md

 * `go` (src/go.sh) - Pings a Gateway at a specified local IP address and ssh-es into it if it finds it to be online.
 * `conf` (src/open_conf.sh) - Quickly opens Confluence, with optional arguments to go to specific pages.
 * `jira` (src/open_jira.sh) - Quickly opens JIRA, with optional arguments to go to specific dashboards, filters, searches, or to open one or more specific tickets by number.
 * `peek` (src/peek.sh) - Quickly opens a specified local IP address in your browser to view.
-This is useful for local devices t hat serve up GUIs or have info you want to be able to see quickly.
+This is useful for local devices that serve up GUIs or have info you want to be able to see quickly.

 ## Directory Structure